-Fig. \ref{fig_speed5curves} shows the typical time dependencies of the total abundance in the ecosystem at various values of resource influx and genomic decay strength.
-One sees that at low genomic decay and at high resource influx the evolution takes place faster, namely the total abundance reaches the resource influx, which means that the mean gaining effectiveness is saturated at the level of approx. 1.
-It is instructively to plot such saturation time as a function of genomic decay strength controlled by $D$ and resource influx $R_1$.
-Fig. \ref{fig_speedPhase} shows the results of such simulations.
+Fig.~\ref{fig_speed5curves} shows the typical time dependencies of the total abundance in the ecosystem at various values of resource influx and genome corruption strength due to deleterious mutations.
+One sees that at low levels of genome corruption (high $B$) and at high resource influx, evolution takes place faster, specifically the total abundance rapidly reaches the resource influx, which means that the mean harvesting effectiveness is saturated at the level of approx. 1.

-So invasion from the rich ecosystem to the ecosystem more poor in the resources with higher probability will take the form of invasion of more fit species.
-One can again remember the Out of Africa event and extinction Eurasia aboriginal populations.
+Fig.~\ref{fig_phaseDecayResource} shows the abundance in the ecosystem as a function of resource influx $R_1$ and strength of beneficial mutations controlled by $B$ after 200000 steps.
+Averaging over 50 runs was performed for each point.
+Depending on the parameters, two possible scenarios take place.
+In the first, the protective mechanisms prevent the ecosystem from degradation, and the species evolve to the state of maximal adaptation: the harvesting effectiveness $\sigma$ saturates at the level of approx. 1.
+Thus the total abundance in the ecosystem reaches approximately the value of the resource influx $R$.
+The second scenario corresponds to an insufficient effect of beneficial mutations and consequently to global extinction.
+In Fig.~\ref{fig_phaseDecayResource} the brown area in the lower left corresponds to the parameters leading to such extinction.

+In the same way, the system can be explored in the phase space of the parameters of beneficial mutations strength $B$ and speciation (fork) time $T$ (cf. with Fig.~\ref{fig_Decay4curves}).
+The resource influx $R_1=0.5$ was taken.
+In Fig.~\ref{fig_phaseDecaySpecTime} one sees that damping the speciation leads to a decrease of the abundance in the ecosystem or even to the extinction of all species.
+On the contrary, acceleration of the emergence of reproductive isolation contributes to the mitigation of the negative impact of deleterious mutations.